US stocks are mixed; Amazon shakes up health care, delivery

-NEW YORK (AP) — U.S. stocks are mixed Thursday morning a day after they gave up an early gain and fell to their lowest level in a month.
+NEW YORK (AP) — U.S. stocks are mixed Thursday a day after they gave up an early gain and fell to their lowest level in a month.
 Amazon said it's buying an online pharmacy and launching its own delivery van business, and drugstores and medication distributors as well as delivery companies are sinking.
-Banks and technology companies are higher.
+Technology companies are higher and U.S. crude oil is at its highest price since late 2014.

+The New York Stock Exchange was split about 50-50 between winners and losers.

-U.S. stocks were higher early Wednesday after President Donald Trump dropped plans to impose strict limits on Chinese investment in U.S. technology companies.
-But the gains evaporated after Larry Kudlow, Trump's top economic adviser, said in an interview with Fox Business that it should not necessarily be viewed as a softer stance.
-The S&P 500 lost 0.9 percent to close at its lowest level since May 29.
+Investors continue to react to hints about the outcome of trade disputes and their views sometimes shift by the hour.
+On Wednesday stocks initially rose after President Donald Trump dropped plans to impose strict limits on Chinese investment in U.S. technology companies.
+Those gains evaporated and stocks finished with a loss of 0.9 percent after Larry Kudlow, Trump's top economic adviser, said in an interview with Fox Business that those comments should not necessarily be viewed as a softer stance.
+The S&P 500 closed at its lowest level since May 29.
 The U.S. is set to impose a 25 percent tariff on billions of dollars of Chinese products starting July 6.
 In response, China will raise import duties on $34 billion worth of American goods.

 AMAZON STRENGTH: Amazon shook up multiple industries Thursday after it said it's buying online pharmacy PillPack, which offers pre-sorted dose packaging and home delivery.
 Investors expected Amazon to use its muscle to reduce costs and drug prices, and that led to sharp losses for drugstores, pharmacy benefits managers and companies that distribute medications.

 Mexican food chain Chipotle said it will restructure its business, closing some restaurants that are struggling and making changes to its menu.
 It expects up to $135 million in total costs.
-The shares lost 7.7 percent to $422.20.
+Analysts and investors took the news as a sign it's going to take more time before Chipotle's business improves substantially.
+The shares lost 8.6 percent to $417.94.

 ECONOMIC GROWTH: The Commerce Department said the U.S. economy grew just 2 percent from January to March, slower than it previously estimated, as consumer spending and business inventories were weaker.
 But experts think the current quarter, which ends Saturday, is going to be much stronger thanks to an increase in spending by consumers.